Click on these links to go to other pages

 The young birch, rowan and conifers in this woodland have all grown from naturally dispersed seeds from the surviving mature trees - but only since the area was fenced.

-When the young trees are fully established, the fences will be removed and other areas in poor condition will be identified and protected.
+When the young trees are fully established, fences are removed and other areas in poor condition are identified and protected.

 In addition to natural regeneration at Kildermorie Estate, in excess of one million trees have been planted in the open areas of the hill to provide much-needed winter shelter for the deer (see photo), and recent land purchases (HISTORY) provided another 2 million trees.

-Kildermorie Estate is fortunate to have a spring water supply adequate to satisfy the needs of all of the estate properties.
+Originally, spring water was harnessed, but after 30 years the supply proved inadequate to support the increased frequency of guests on the Estate; a borehole now satisfies the estate's needs.
 Although this water is potable, a highly sophisticated water treatment plant meeting current EU legislation has been installed.
 This water treatment plant delivers water to all the residential properties on the estate, in addition to supplying the game larder facilities.
 Burn water is also harnessed and used where potable water is not required.

 The offgrid electrical system at Kildermorie is powered by a hydro (water) turbine.
-During periods where the flow of water is insufficient to meet the electricity demands of the Estate a battery bank provides additional power to the grid.
-In the event of a longer term water shortage a backup generator can automatically provide emergency power to the batteries, if required.
+During periods where the flow of water is insufficient to meet the electricity demands of the Estate a battery bank provides additional power.
+In the event of a longer term water shortfall a backup generator can automatically provide emergency power to the batteries.

-In 2020, for the convenience of guests, Kildermorie Estate installed two charging points for electric/hybrid vehicles.
-Because of daytime demands on our electricity supply, this chargeable service is available overnight on a 'first booked, first served' basis.
+For the convenience of guests, Kildermorie Estate has installed two charging points for electric/hybrid vehicles.
+Because of daytime demands on the electricity supply, this chargeable service is available overnight on a 'first booked, first served' basis.